Board of Directors

 Lane received a B.S. in Mechanical Engineering Technology from the University of Pittsburgh, Johnstown, Pa.; a Master of Engineering in Engineering Science from The Pennsylvania State University, Behrend Campus; and Ph.D. degree in Mechanical Engineering from North Carolina State University.
 He holds more than 15 patents in active control of vibration.

-Jonathan D. Oechsle was appointed Vice President, Legal and Secretary in 2005 and is responsible for all aspects of the legal function of the Corporation.
-Jon joined LORD in August 2003 as Senior Attorney and was later appointed Assistant Secretary.
-Jon was previously with Diosynth RTP, a contract manufacturer of pharmaceutical ingredients, where he served as General Counsel and member of the Executive Management Committee.
-Prior to Diosynth, Jon served as Senior Counsel of Marketing, Mergers and Acquisitions and Core Legal Services for Nortel Networks in Nashville, Tennessee and Raleigh, North Carolina.
-In addition, Jon began his legal career in private practice with the Business and Environmental Law sections of Moore & Van Allen, PLLC in Charlotte, North Carolina.
+Previously, Oechsle served as General Counsel and a member of the Executive Management Committee of Diosynth RTP, a subsidiary of Akzo-Nobel.
+He was Senior Counsel of Marketing, Mergers & Acquisitions and Core Legal Services for Nortel Networks in Nashville, Tennessee and Raleigh, North Carolina.
+Oechsle began his career in private practice with the Business and Environmental Law sections of More & Van Allen, PLLC in Charlotte, North Carolina.

-Jon received his JD from the College of William and Mary, and BA in Government and Foreign Affairs/Communications Studies from the University of Virginia.
-He is licensed to the practice of law in the state of North Carolina.
+Oechsle received his Juris Doctor from the College of William and Mary and a Bachelor of Arts in Government and Foreign Affairs and Communications Studies from the University of Virginia.

-Tesa attended Western Kentucky University and completed her studies at Campbellsville University earning a B.S. degree in Business/Accounting.
+Oechsle attended Western Kentucky University and completed her studies at Campbellsville University, earning a Bachelor of Science degree in Business and Accounting.
 She earned her CPA in 1991 and received her MBA from the University of North Carolina in 2006.

 Rebecca Williams was appointed President Asia Pacific for LORD Corporation in May 2012.
 She began her career at LORD in 1979 as Material and Process Engineer in Erie, Pa.
 In 1984, she joined the Aerospace Product Design group and subsequently held engineering and management positions in design, manufacturing, sales and marketing in the company’s aerospace business.